-Once a pest has reached either an economic threshold, or intolerable level, action should be taken.
+Once a pest has reached either an economic threshold or an intolerable level, action should be taken.
 Pesticides are used as a control measure when other strategies will not bring the pest population under the threshold, when other strategies are too expensive or time-consuming, or when the quality or yield effects are unacceptable to the grower.
-In fact, the success of waiting until a pest reaches threshold usually hinges on the availability of a pesticide that will bring the pest populations down quickly.
+In fact, the success of waiting until a pest reaches the threshold usually hinges on the availability of a pesticide that will bring the pest populations down quickly.

 Cultural Controls are those that disrupt the environment of the pest, and/or prevent its movement.
 Plowing, crop rotation, removal of infected plant material, cleaning of greenhouse and tillage equipment, and effective manure management are all cultural practices that are employed to deprive pests of a comfortable habitat or prevent their spread.
 The management of urban and industrial pests has improved with proper sanitation and elimination of pest harborages, more frequent garbage pickup, or installation of lights that do not attract insects.

 - Rotate crops to reduce the buildup of weeds, disease, and insect pests.
 Crop rotation is useful for those pests that do not move far from their overwintering sites.

 - Remove overwintering sites, such as cull piles, damaged, and volunteer plants, and alternate hosts, to minimize damage by insects and diseases.